mlflow/mlflow/examples/pyfunc/README.md

 # Pyfunc model examples

-This examples demonstrates the use of a pyfunc model with custom inference logic.
+This example demonstrates the use of a pyfunc model with custom inference logic.
 More specifically:
  - train a simple regression model
  - create a *pyfunc* model that encapsulates the regression model with an attached module for custom inference logic